 Adolescence is a phase of life that has been traditionally neglected in research and policy.
 CATS has the potential to identify young people who are most at risk as they pass through puberty, the middle years and into older adolescence.
 We also hope to identify factors that may improve health and academic outcomes during this time.
 The middle years are a time in which young people need strong social and educational support systems.
 These systems are particularly important for young people with vulnerabilities.

 CATS is a unique study.
-No previous study in the world has tracked such a large cohort of young people from primary school right through puberty.
+No previous study in the world has tracked such a large cohort of young people from primary school right through puberty and now into adulthood.
 This is important because we now understand that early puberty is linked to adolescent wellbeing.

 CATS will help determine how to best help young people manage the transition through puberty and the middle years of school.
 Improving our understanding of the many influences on social, emotional and behavioural development throughout childhood, adolescence and young adulthood will help us identify when and how to promote the best health and emotional adjustment during this transition.
 This will set them on a healthy course into adulthood.

-The information we collected in the first nine years of CATS (Years 3 - 11) has told us a lot about how students cope with moving from primary to high school and through their high school years.
-We now have a much better understanding of how life and school outcomes change during this time.
-These outcomes include their health, emotional wellbeing, school engagement and academic achievement.
-Check out our News page to find out what we're learnt so far.
+The information we collected in the first ten years of CATS (Years 3 - 12) has told us a lot about how students cope with moving from primary to high school and through their high school years.
+We now have a much better understanding of how health, emotional wellbeing and academic engagement change during this time, and are interested in how these trends continue into adulthood.
+Check out our News page to find out what we've learnt so far.

-In 2021, we are catching up with all our participants again, who are now 17 -18 years old, as they head into the final years of high school or take other exciting career paths!
+In 2023, we are catching up with all our participants again, who are now 19-20 years old, as they are settling into the early stages of their careers or higher education.